papivot/vmservice-registry/README.md

 *   **Passwords**: Choose strong, unique passwords for the registry user.
 *   **TLS Certificates**:
     *   For production environments, it is **highly recommended** to use certificates issued by a trusted Certificate Authority (CA) instead of the self-signed option.
-    *   If using self-signed certificates, Docker clients will need to be configured to trust the certificate.
+    *   If using self-signed certificates, Docker clients must be configured to trust the certificate.
 This typically involves placing the `domain.crt` (generated or provided) into the Docker daemon's certificate directory (e.g., `/etc/docker/certs.d/$HOSTNAME/ca.crt` on Linux clients) and restarting the Docker daemon.
-*   **VM Root Access**: Previously, the VM had a default root password set by `cloud-init`.
-This has been **removed** to enhance security.
-The primary administrative user is `vmware-system-user`, which is configured with passwordless `sudo` privileges.
-All administrative tasks on the VM should be performed using this user (e.g., `sudo some-command`).
+*   **VM Root Access**: The primary user is `vmware-system-user`.
+All administrative tasks on the VM should be performed using this user.
 Direct root login with a password is not configured.
 *   **SSH Access**:
     *   The script uses `StrictHostKeyChecking=no` and `UserKnownHostsFile=/dev/null` for `scp` and `ssh` operations during setup.
 This is for automation convenience but disables protection against man-in-the-middle (MITM) attacks during the script's execution.
 This risk is confined to the script's runtime.
     *   The generated SSH private key (`id_rsa`) is used to configure the VM and then deleted from the deployment machine by the `cleanup` function.
 Access to the `vmware-system-user` is via the public key injected into the VM.
 *   **`registry.tar` Integrity**: The script does not verify the integrity or source of the `registry.tar` file.
-Ensure you are using an official and untampered Docker registry image.
+Please ensure you are using an official and unmodified Docker registry image.
 *   **File Permissions**:
     *   The script now explicitly sets `0600` permissions on the locally generated SSH private key (`id_rsa`) before its use.
     *   Within the VM, the `cloud-init` process now explicitly sets secure permissions after decoding sensitive files: